mrfatguy/delphi-mp3-toolbox/README.md

 Keep in mind, that both comments and names (variables, object) are in Polish.
 I didn't find enough time and determination to translated them as well.
 I only translated strings.

+### Used components and libraries

+If you wish to work on source code of this application, then there are few things you need to remember:

+1. This project is based on `MPGTools.pas` -- a library created (and last time updated?) in...
+1999!
+Even though program was perfectly building in Delphi 5, it dies completely with a lot of `Unsafe code` and many other warnings or errors, when trying to build it in Delphi 7 or anything newer!
+You can either try to fight this monster and fix all the _unsafe code_ or make use of [Audio Tools Library](http://mac.cvs.sourceforge.net/viewvc/mac/unstable/Units/ID3v2.pas?view=markup) or anything else for reading and writing of ID3Tags.
+ATL should compile in Delphi 7 or newer (never checked that actually!) and beside has full support for ID3Tagv2.

+2. Project uses `ThemeManger` component to add Windows XP-like style to application.
+This is past, of course.
+Compiling in any new Delphi version should have the same effect.

+3. Project uses `TXAudioPlayer` and `TFolderDialog` which are no longer available (for free / with sources / not available at all).
+I used some "home-cooked" replacement (modified version of `TXaPlayer` for example) to make this program compilable in Delphi 7, but expect some strange issues around this corner now or in the future.

+4. Project uses `TFlatHint` component from `FlatStyle` library.
+Original component failed to compile in Delphi 7, so I installed newest version of `FlatHint` library.
+It works (compiles), but certain hints may look strange and my need to be revised.

 **This project ABANDONED!
 There is no wiki, issues and no support.
 There will be no future updates.
 Unfortunately, you're on your own.**